-A review of individual suppliers for whom the 2023 annual expenditure by BIC Australia exceeded A\$50,0002 was carried out to assess the risk of modern slavery.
-This category of suppliers accounted for approximately 86% of all costs incurred by BIC Australia in 2023, of which 54% related to IT services (including software licencing and infrastructure costs), with a further 22% being attributable to office occupancy costs (including rent, insurances, supplies, storage fees, maintenance, etc).
-Other payments above A\$50,000 per supplier related to taxation, audit & consulting fees, travel costs, legal fees, actuarial consulting fees and telephone services.
+A review of individual suppliers for whom the 2024 annual expenditure by BIC Australia exceeded A\$50,0002 was carried out to assess the risk of modern slavery.
+This category of suppliers accounted for approximately 86% of all costs incurred by BIC Australia in 2024, of which 51% related to IT services (including software licencing and infrastructure costs), with a further 21% being attributable to office occupancy costs (including rent, insurances, supplies, storage fees, maintenance, etc).
+Other total payments above A\$50,000 per supplier related to taxation, audit & consulting fees, legal fees, actuarial consulting fees, contract staff, marketing & advertising, donations and telephone services.

-The modern slavery statements of various suppliers have been reviewed to ensure that our major suppliers are cognisant of their modern slavery responsibilities and that those suppliers appeared to have a robust framework in place to control and monitor modern slavery concerns.
+The modern slavery statements of our major suppliers have been reviewed to ensure that BIC Australia is confident that our major suppliers are cognisant of their modern slavery responsibilities and, based on those suppliers' modern slavery statement, it appears that those suppliers have a robust framework in place to control and monitor modern slavery concerns.